Lately, there have been lawsuits over…Who wrote the songs?

 If such lawsuits become more common, it might be best if the decisions were made by panels of people with musical backgrounds, or specialized judges, instead of easily swayed juries or judges without expertise in such matters.
 Otherwise, decisions could be made on the “vibe” or “Yeah, that sounds similar.”

 Update: In 2019, Katy Perry had a copyright decision go against her for over 2-million dollars.
 The decision was surprising, because the case seemed weak.
 Katy Perry won an appeal in 2020.
 The judge said the lawsuit had no merit.
+An appeals court in 2022 also found in favor of Katy Perry.
+The suit was over Perry’s song “Dark Horse”.

 Update: Some feedback I received suggested that even though session musicians didn’t actually write the songs, they should be compensated fairly if they played a significant part in creating a recording.
 Hopefully, most of the musicians have been appropriately paid, but there is no system set up to guarantee they would be paid more than “scale”.
 Non-songwriting members of successful groups should earn very good money through live performances and sales.